 - 5 tablespoons of butter, melted

-- 1 cup of sugar and an additional tablespoon of sugar
+- 1 cup plus an additional tablespoon of sugar

-- 3 eight-ounce packages of cream cheese, softened
+- 3 (8-ounce) packages of cream cheese, softened

 - 1 teaspoon of vanilla

 - 1 cup of canned pumpkin (You can make your own with fresh pumpkins, too.
 See below!)

 - 1/2 teaspoon of cinnamon

 I've attempted to keep the instructions for making this pumpkin cheesecake as simple as possible so that anyone can easily follow it.
 If there is anything that needs to be cleared up, please do not hesitate to leave a comment below and I will do everything I can to clarify the instruction you are having trouble with.